-This easy recipe for dulce de leche alfajores are just what you need to celebrate nearly any day of the year.
+This easy recipe for dulce de leche alfajores is perfect for celebrating Cinco de Mayo.
 A sandwich cookie with luscious dulce de leche in the middle is near perfection!

 Traditionally this cookie hails from South America but I read that it is enjoyed in Mexico as well.
 You simply can’t go wrong when dulce de leche is involved.